 Did you know that your dog’s collar can be turned into a flea collar?
 To do this, you will need a tablespoon of witch hazel, a few drops of lavender oil, tea tree oil, or any other essential oil, and garlic oil.
 Mix these ingredients in a bowl and soak your dog’s collar in the mixture.
 Make sure that you soak or wet the whole of it thoroughly.
 Dry the collar overnight before using it on your pets.

 The smell of the essential oils on the collar acts as an insect repellant that protects your pets from them.

 A flea comb is one effective and natural flea control remedy you can resort to for immediate removal of fleas on your pet.
 This practical flea trap is affordable yet effective.

-For double effectiveness, dip the flea comb into a mixture of 1 cup water and half a cup of freshly squeezed lemon.
+For double effectiveness, dip the flea comb into a mixture of 1 cup of water and half a cup of freshly squeezed lemon.
 Then, run the comb through your pet’s coat.